As of April 28, 2020

-To use Shmoop services, User must have an electronic device (such as a computer, tablet, or mobile device), an internet connection, and sufficient bandwidth to access and/or download Shmoop Content.
-User is solely responsible for obtaining and operating and for all costs associated with electronic equipment and internet connectivity required to access and use the Services.
+To use the Services, a User must have an electronic device (such as a computer, tablet, or mobile device), an internet connection, and sufficient bandwidth to access and/or download Shmoop Content.
+User is solely responsible for obtaining and operating and for all costs associated with the electronic equipment and internet connectivity required to access and use the Services.
 Shmoop is not responsible for any problems, costs, or fees associated with any User’s equipment or internet connectivity or any lack of bandwidth, including any faulty, erratic, or interruption in transmission of any Shmoop Content or Services.

 V. Registration and Access to Shmoop Services

 You must have the legal capacity to enter into a contract to register and use the Site and Services.
 If you are a minor in the jurisdiction where you live, you must have the consent of your parent or legal guardian to use the Site and Services.
 If you are under 13 in the United States and under 16 in the European Union, we will need to obtain parental consent before we can let you register and use the Services.